Spotify royalty calculations explained

 This is the part where the percentage that ends up at the artist’s is no longer fixed: Spotify pays fixed percentages for all types of content but a record label or distributor doesn’t follow this example.
 This is to be negotiated between the artist and the label; a record deal.
 This can vary from 10 to 15% up to 50% or more for the artist.

 On Spotify, this is a bit elaborate.
 Spotify uses a ‘pooling’ system.
-Not every stream on Spotify generates the same amount of income, this varies per territory and type of stream (coming from a paid subscription or a free account).
+Not every stream on Spotify generates the same amount of income, this varies per territory and type of stream (coming from a paid subscriber or a free account).

-Spotify does not charge the same prices per subscription per country; subscriptions in India for example are not as expensive as in the USA.
+Spotify does not charge the same prices per subscription per country; paid subscriptions in India for example are not as expensive as in the USA.

 Per pool, all streams are accounted for and divided equally amongst all performers.